 Refreshments: Snacks will be provided at each meeting.
 If you have any allergies that require you to avoid certain foods and drinks, please let us know and we'll do our best to accommodate you.

-Please email Michael Neal for more details and directions.
+Please email Michael Neal for more details.

 - God's Existence and the Problem of Evil